Beard to Scalp FUE Transplant

 The grafts will heal up to two weeks after the operation while the wounds from the transplant heal.
 We recommend patients take a week off work for the operation.

-None at all – you can cut it just like you would with normal hair.
+With beard to scalp FUE transplants, after you have healed, you can cut your hair like normal.
 As with any transplant, the transplanted hair will initially fall out while the roots of the new hair establish themselves in their new home.
 The new hair will grow back between six and nine months after the operation.
 The transplanted hair is beard hair – so slightly different in texture and thickness to normal hair on the head.
 For that reason, it may not be suitable for some areas of the scalp where the hair is naturally finer – such as the front of the hairline.
 It is better to reserve beard hair as filler in the top and crown area.
 Because beard hair is thicker, it is great for adding volume.
 Using the beard as donor hair can sometimes help the surgeon preserve donor hair on the scalp for key areas such as the hairline.

 Yes it can through FUE techniques.
 FUE transplants are a great method of transferring hair from your beard to your scalp.
 Like other traditional methods of FUE transplants, beard to scalp transplants can extract hair growth which will begin from 6 months after surgery.